If you are responding to a report of misconduct

 The SGBM advisor assists the responding student in understanding the alleged violation of the sexual and gender-based misconduct policy, the severity of the accusations against them, the process and all possible sanctions.

 The SGBM advisor may assist the responding student throughout the campus conduct process, including being present at the conduct hearing.
-SGBM advisors may not speak at the conduct hearing.
+SGBM advisors, like other advisors, may not speak at the conduct hearing.

 In consultation with other college officials or faculty members where appropriate, an SGBM advisor may assist in arranging any of the following accommodations: